bitrix24/b24restdocs/api-reference/chat-bots/imbot-update.md

 {% note alert "TO-DO _not exported to prod_" %}

-- edits needed for writing standards
+- adjustments needed for writing standards
 - parameter types are not specified
-- parameter mandatory status is not indicated
+- parameter requirements are not indicated
-- not all parameters have examples in the table
+- examples are missing for some parameters in the table
-- examples are missing
+- examples are absent
 - success response is missing
 - error response is missing
 - links to pages that have not yet been created are not specified